-The Rockwood School District ("District") is writing to inform you of a recent incident which may impact some of your information.
-The confidentiality, privacy and security of information in the District's care is one of its highest priorities and the District takes this incident very seriously.
-We are providing you with information about the event, our response, and steps you may take to better protect your information, should you feel it is appropriate to do so.
+Copeland Development & Construction Co., Inc. ("Copeland") is writing to inform you about an incident that may impact the security of some of your information.
+The confidentiality, privacy, and security of information in Copeland's care is one of our highest priorities.
+We are providing you with information about the incident, our response to it, and steps you may take to better protect your information, should you feel it is appropriate to do so.